 The same argument applies to the underground economy more generally.
 It provides a built-in constraint against overregulation.
 As regulation increases, more people—consumers, entrepreneurs, unfashionable minorities—move to the underground economy.
 Thus, government cannot regulate past a certain point, and this constraint kicks in more rapidly in a free society.

 That cash plays a role in making these built-in constraints more effective against abuses of power is a benefit, not a cost.
-In a free society, one could provide a cogent argument for increasing the face value of the largest-denomination notes.
-The largest Swiss note, for example, is 1,000 Swiss francs (roughly the same as $1,000 at the September 22, 2016 exchange rate).
+In a free society, one could provide a cogent argument for increasing the The figure or amount written on the banknote or coin which indicates the amount of its economic value.
+It is usually written in letters and numbers.
+More of the largest-denomination notes.
+The largest Swiss note, for example, is 1,000 Swiss francs (roughly the same as $1,000 at the September 22, 2016 The rate at which one currency will be exchanged for another.
+More).

 Because of all these constraints, the cost of fighting crime is certainly higher in a free society.
 But for the vast majority of individuals, the benefits of freedom are even higher.
 Liberty is not a bug—it’s a feature.